Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Introduction

 Here ${\mathbb D}_{\mathbb{C}^n} = \mathbb{C}^n \sqcup S^{2n-1}$ is the radial compactification of $\mathbb{C}^n$, and see Definition \ref{def:def_hat} for the symbol ${}^\wedge(\bullet)$.
 Note that the above support condition for $\rho(\omega)$ guarantees the convergence of the integral.
-The existence of such a kernel $\rho(\omega)e^{\zeta z}$ with the desired support condition is crucial in the definition of the inverse Laplace transformation, which comes from the fact that in \v{C}ech-Dolbeault cohomology group the support of a representative can be cut off in a desired way.
+The existence of such a kernel $\rho(\omega)e^{\zeta z}$ with the desired support condition is crucial in the definition of the inverse Laplace transformation, which comes from the fact that in \v{C}ech Dolbeault cohomology group the support of a representative can be cut off in a desired way.

 Furthermore, as was seen in the proof of Lemma \ref{lem:IL-path-independent}, we can estimate the support of a Laplace hyperfunction $\IL_\omega(f)$ by using the fact that any derivative of $\rho(\omega)$ becomes zero as a cohomology class because it is cohomologically constant.
-Thus \v{C}ech-Dolbeault cohomology theory gives us several new ideas and methods in a study of Laplace hyperfunctions.
+In this way \v{C}ech Dolbeault cohomology theory gives us several new ideas and methods in a study of Laplace hyperfunctions.

 \